• facebook

 Reorganize index SQL server with T-SQL

-Index reorganization is employed to address index fragmentation resulting from alterations in the data contained within its associated table(s).
-This process aims to optimize the index’s structure by rearranging its pages in alignment with the clustering key, if one is present.
+Index reorganization is used when an index has become fragmented due to changes in the data within its associated table(s).
+It will defragment the index by rearranging the pages of the index based on the clustering key if one exists.
 To reorganize an index using T-SQL, you can use the ALTER INDEX REORGANIZE command as follows: ALTER INDEX ON REORGANIZE;

 Reorganize index SQL server with T-SQL